jokumar/cloudresources/README.md

 # BloggingApp

-This is a blogging application built using AWS Amplify , AngularJS and Dynamo DB
+This is a blogging application built using AWS Amplify , GraphQL , AngularJS and Dynamo DB

 ## Development server